lwjiang1015/Project_4_Group_4/README.md

 ## Data Source

-* Real Estate Saels 2001-2021 GL.
-Retrieved from ["https://catalog.data.gov/dataset/real-estate-sales-2001-2018>"]
+* Credit Card Eligibility Data: Determining Factors.
+Retrieved from ["https://www.kaggle.com/datasets/rohit265/credit-card-eligibility-data-determining-factors"]

--- Note: please respect the data licensing agreements by crediting the DATA.GOV as the data source when using this model.
-While the data is publicly available and no permission is needed when using the data, proper attribution is requested.
-The suggested citation for using this data is as above.
+-- Note: please respect the data licensing agreements by crediting the Kaggle as the data source when using this model.
+While the data is publicly available and no permission is needed when using the data, the citation for using this data is suggested as above.

 ### References